G.S. Tregear

 Gabriel Shear Tregear (1802 – 21 February 1841), also known as Gabriel Shire Tregear, was an English publisher of caricatures and prints.
 Active from the late 1820s until his death, he operated his "Humorous and Sporting Print Shop" from quarters near today's 123 Cheapside, London.
 Artists and caricaturists published by Tregear included a member of the Cruikshank family of caricaturists, Isaac Robert Cruikshank.

 Tregear wed Ann McLean in 1821; she was the sister of Thomas McLean, a publisher and printseller.
 They had thirteen children; six of them lived to adulthood.
 In 1823 he published the third edition of Francis B. Spilsburyʼs "Picturesque Scenery in the Holy Land and Syria" (McLean had published the previous edition) from an address in Southwark.
 By 1826 he had moved to Drury Lane, and published caricatures and other prints from St Peter's Alley, Cornhill.
 In 1827–1828 he published sporting and theatrical prints from 104 St Martins Lane.
-From 1828–1835 he occupied number 123 on the northwestern corner of Cheapside and Wood Street.
+From 1828 to 1835 he occupied number 123 on the northwestern corner of Cheapside and Wood Street.
 This building has since been demolished, but during his day the printshop window was crowded with caricatures.
 The Times of 7 May 1832 reports: